-This is a face-to-face class.
-In-class participation is integral to the course design.
-Therefore, it is expected that students will make consistent, contributive attendance a high priority.
-If you are compelled to be absent, you must negotiate a mutually acceptable alternative with the instructor in order to make a passing grade.
+This is a Web-delivered course with a final face-to-face class.
+All assignments and discussions utilize WebCT Vista.
+Your participation is integral to the course design; therefore, it is expected that students will make consistent, contributive participation a high priority.
+If you are compelled to miss a scheduled assignment, you must negotiate a mutually acceptable alternative with the instructor to make a passing grade.